jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

                 System.out.println(b);

+* The Python and Java code is nearly the same
-* It's the same except for explicitly declaring the types for the variables the first time you use them
+* The difference with Java is the need to explicitly declare the variable the first time they are used

 .. warning::

-    Just because you *can* doesn't mean you *should*.
-This isn't something you would likely want to be doing though.
+    Although it is fine to reuse variables, it is often not overly helpful.
+The above example really only makes sense given that they are arbitrary values stored in variables with nondescript names.

+    Consider a variable for storing a temperature in Celsius --- ``temperatureInCelsius``.
+The circumstances where it would make sense to assign a brand new value to this variable would be very limited.

 Constants
 ---------

 * Recall *constants*

-    * Variables that are set by the programmer but are **not** changed throughout execution of the program
+    * Variables that are set by the programmer but are not changed *throughout the execution of the program*

-* Python, the language, does not enforce constants to not be altered
+* Python, the language, does not enforce the rule that constants should not be altered
 * The idea of constants are maintained and respected among programmers
 * The convention is to use all upper case letters and separate words with underscores

     * ``THIS_IS_A_CONSTANT``

-* You **can** change the values during execution, but you shouldn't, because then you're breaking the convention
+* Although one could change the values during execution, it would break the convention

-* Java will ensure that the value of the constant is set once and only once during the execution of the program
+* Java will, however, ensure that the value of the constant is set once and not changed during execution
-* We use the special keyword ``final``
+* The special keyword ``final`` is used to declare a constant

 .. list-table:: Constants
     :header-rows: 1